 The Miracle of Bedum

 That the settlement of Bedum had become a serious religious place, is also apparent from the miracle in the spring of 1214.
 It was the period of the Crusades, in which Frisian men were participating actively.
 Great numbers of Frisians took the Cross and fought against the so-called infidels in the Holy Land and in the Baltics, and against the Cathars in southern France.
-Read our post Terrorist Fighters from the Wadden Sea to understand the atrocities Frisian men committed abroad.
-Anyway, that specific spring in 1214, bishop Oliver of Paderborn (ca. 1170-1227) preached in the Seven Sealands of Frisia with the purpose of mobilizing as many men as possibly for the Fifth Crusade that would launched in the summer of 1217.
+Read our blog post Terrorist Fighters from the Wadden Sea. the era of the Crusades to understand the atrocities Frisian men committed abroad.
+Anyway, that specific spring in 1214, Bishop Oliver of Paderborn (ca. 1170-1227) preached in the Seven Sealands of Frisia with the purpose of mobilizing as many men as possibly for the Fifth Crusade that would be launched in the summer of 1217.

-On May 17, 2014, while bishop Oliver of Paderborn was trying to recruit men in Bedum and was talking to the crowd, an 11-year-old girl saw three crosses in the sky with Jesus in the middle.
+On May 17, 2014, while Bishop Oliver of Paderborn was trying to recruit men in Bedum and was talking to the crowd, an 11-year-old girl saw three crosses in the sky with Jesus in the middle.
 The young girl, stimulated by her mother and grandmother, aroused the public and got the gathered people ecstatic.
 Many men took the Cross.
-A year later, during the battle at Damietta in the river Nile delta in Egypt, Frisians made fame by conquering the great chain tower.
-The miracle at Bedum had laid the foundation.
+A year later, during the battle at Damietta in the River Nile delta in Egypt, Frisians made fame by conquering the great chain tower.
+The miracle at Bedum had laid the foundation for this achievement.
 By the way, in the villages of Dokkum and Wolvega in Frisia, similar sightings of crosses in the clouds had been witnessed.
 Hence a battery of miracles.
-Other places in Frisia where Oliver went, were Appingedam, Farmsum, Groothusen, Huizinge, Loppersum, Termunten, Uttum, and Winsum (Jansen & Janse 1991).
+Other places in Frisia to where Bishop Oliver went, were Appingedam, Farmsum, Groothusen, Huizinge, Loppersum, Termunten, Uttum, and Winsum (Jansen & Janse 1991).

 Walfrid 'the Shoveler'